Port Hardy Airport

 Port Hardy Airport (IATA: YZT, ICAO: CYZT) is located 5.2 NM southeast of Port Hardy, British Columbia, Canada.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.

 There are no Canada Border staff based at the Port Hardy Airport.
 A Canpass toll free number is available for CBSA service.

 Airlines and destinations

 History

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Port Hardy, British Columbia at 50°40′N 127°23′W with a variation of 26 degrees E and elevation of 40 ft.
-The aerodrome was listed as "servicable - under construction" with three runways as follows:
+The aerodrome is listed as "serviceable" with three runways as follows: